More than any other part of a story, the beginning has to grab the audience’ or reader’s attention.

 This incident is often a coincidence, a random or chance event that does not arise out of any internal logic of the story.
 It usually creates a problem that the protagonist needs to solve, which is why structurally we refer to it as the external problem.

 In any story, be it a simple one or a complicated one, be it old or new, be it an epic, a tragedy, or a short children’s story, there is likely to be one single identifiable event that get’s the story moving.
-And this inciting incident / external problem does not have to be the kick-off event (the kick-off is the very first event the storyteller has chosen to present to the recipients).
+And this inciting incident / external problem does not have to be the kick-off event (the kick-off is the very first event the storyteller has chosen to present to the audience).

 Sometimes a story begins with the inciting incident.
 But often it does not.
 Leon shooting Holden in Blade Runner is the inciting incident, because this crime needs to be investigated and Deckard is chosen to do the job.
 Trinity running across the rooftops in Matrix is not the inciting incident.
 It is a spectacular kick-off event that grabs our attention, but what gets Neo’s story moving is the white rabbit tattoo.